 Failure to File on time: Failure to file an annual return on time can have several consequences including the imposition of the late filing penalty, prosecution of the company and/or its directors, the loss of the audit exemption or the possible involuntary strike-off and dissolution of the company. (see below).

-Under section 343 of the Companies Act 2014, with effect from June 1st 2015, applications for an extension of time to file an annual return may be made to either the High Court or to the District Court.
+Under section 343 of the Companies Act 2014, applications for an extension of time to file an annual return may be made to either the High Court or to the District Court.
 The Court may, if it is satisfied that it would be just to do so, make an Order extending the time in which the annual return of the company, in relation to a particular year, may be delivered to the Registrar of Companies.
 An application to the Court can only be made in respect of an annual return which has not already been delivered to the CRO.
 Only one Order may be made in respect of a particular year.

 to the Court is made on notice to the Registrar by means of an Affidavit.
 The time period which may be extended by the Court is the 28 days after the ARD provided for in sections 343(2) and (3), CA 2014.

 Where the Court makes an Order extending the time to file, the company must deliver the Order to the CRO within the time period specified in the Order, usually within 28 days of the Order being made.

 If the company delivers the annual return to the CRO within the extending time period specified by the Court Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing penalties / loss of audit exemption) will not apply to that annual return

 DISTRICT COURT - APPLICATION FOR ORDER EXTENDING TIME TO FILE ANNUAL RETURN